8 Major Accomplishments of Amenhotep III

 We know this because of the inscription on a Sed Festival Stela of Amenhotep III.
 A stela of that nature often contained the heroic feats of the king.
 It was basically used to commemorate the festival, while at the same time asking for the continued blessings for the pharaoh from the gods.
 Inscribed on Amenhotep III’s stela can be seen the names of gods like Heh, Re and Ma’at.
 The god heh was represented by the Egyptians as the number one million.
 This meant that Amenhotep III’s Sed Festival Stela was beseeching the god Heh to grant the pharaoh a reign as long as one million years.

-Did you know: Akhenaten, Amenhotep III’s successor and son, possibly vandalized the Sed Festival Stela of Amenhotep III simply because he wanted nothing to do the god Amun?
+Did you know: Pharaoh Akhenaten (also known as Amehnotep IV), Amenhotep III’s successor and son, possibly vandalized the Sed Festival Stela of Amenhotep III simply because he wanted nothing to do the god Amun?

 The Dazzling Aten